serpensalbus/MgnlDogs/docs/Magnolia SSO Module/Troubleshooting/debugging.md

 !!! tip

     Use a tool like [JWT.IO](https://jwt.io) to inspect OpenID Connect JWT token data (in the example above the value for “id_token”).

+---

+## If nothing seems to be wrong

+If everything looks good, user authentication works, also redirection to the Magnolia instance without an error message coming from the IdP like “callback URL wrong”, then the problem might be permissions on the Magnolia instance.
+This means the user might have been authenticated but does not have any roles assigned and therefore has no or no sufficient permissions.

+To narrow down this kind of issue, [create a local Magnolia user](https://docs.magnolia-cms.com/product-docs/6.2/Apps/List-of-apps/Security-app.html), assign the same groups/roles the SSO user has received and try to log in without SSO.
+If it does not work, [permissions are not correct](https://docs.magnolia-cms.com/product-docs/6.2/Administration/Security/Roles-and-access-control-lists.html#_evaluation_of_permissions).
+You have to consider that when using Magnolia SSO (at the time of writing), local logins are not possible, so you have to replicate the setup on a different instance.